 The predicted glycemic indices (pGI) of the ingredients varied from 24.69 - 41.49, whereas the pGI of the formulated snack was 43.69 and the actual glycemic index was 36.5 and fell within the low GI category of foods.
-A low glycemic index with recommended snack, quantities of protein, carbohydrate and fat and a high quantity of soluble dietary fiber was formulated using the main ingredients Olu rice, foxtail millet, barley, and chickpeas.
-Further, effectively formulated a healthy snack which retains a major proportion of the properties of the main ingredients used.
-A healthy snack with a low glycemic index can be prepared with locally available food items/ingredients ensuring cultural acceptability of Sri Lankans.
+A low glycemic index snack, with recommended healthy quantities of protein, carbohydrate and fat and a high quantity of soluble dietary fiber was formulated using the main ingredients Olu rice, foxtail millet, barley, and chickpeas.
+Further, we effectively formulated a healthy snack which retains a major proportion of the properties of the main ingredients used.
+A healthy snack with a low glycemic index can be prepared locally available with food items/ingredients ensuring the cultural acceptability of Sri Lankans.